 Aneurysm.
 Increased blood pressure can cause your blood vessels to weaken and bulge, forming an aneurysm.
 If an aneurysm ruptures, it can be life-threatening.

 Heart failure.
 To pump blood against the higher pressure in your vessels, the heart has to work harder.
 This causes the walls of the heart's pumping chamber to thicken (left ventricular hypertrophy).
 Eventually, the thickened muscle may have a hard time pumping enough blood to meet your body's needs, which can lead to heart failure.

 Weakened and narrowed blood vessels in your kidneys.
 This can prevent these organs from functioning normally.

 Thickened, narrowed or torn blood vessels in the eyes.
 This can result in vision loss.

 Metabolic syndrome.
-This syndrome is a cluster of disorders of your body's metabolism, including increased waist circumference; high triglycerides; low high-density lipoprotein (HDL) cholesterol, the "good" cholesterol; high blood pressure and high insulin levels.
+This syndrome is a group of disorders of your body's metabolism, including increased waist size, high triglycerides, decreased high-density lipoprotein (HDL) cholesterol (the "good" cholesterol), high blood pressure and high insulin levels.
 These conditions make you more likely to develop diabetes, heart disease and stroke.

 Trouble with memory or understanding.
 Uncontrolled high blood pressure may also affect your ability to think, remember and learn.
 Trouble with memory or understanding concepts is more common in people with high blood pressure.